YZXBiz/ai-streamlit/README.md

 This project provides a comprehensive solution for clustering retail stores based on multiple data sources.
 The pipeline processes both internal performance metrics and external market data to create refined clusters, then intelligently merges them for a holistic view of store characteristics.

-The project uses Dagster's asset-based paradigm for workflow orchestration, allowing for:
+The project leverages two cutting-edge technologies:

+- **Dagster**: For robust, asset-based workflow orchestration that provides:
   - Granular asset versioning and dependency tracking
   - Intelligent materialization based on code and data version changes
   - Automated data quality checks and monitoring
   - Intuitive visualizations of the pipeline and results

+- **UV**: For high-performance Python dependency management that delivers:
+  - 10-100x faster package installation than traditional tools
+  - Reproducible environments with lockfile support
+  - Integrated virtual environment management
+  - Global caching for optimal disk usage efficiency

 ### 🔄 Data Versioning